les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 Lasse Koskela proposed another form of these questions in order to emphasise that team members should not be **Reporting to the Leader** :

-Lasse Koskela propose ces questions sous une autre forme afin de mettre en avant que les membres de l'équipe ne devraient pas **rendre au compte au responsable de l'équipe** :
+Lasse Koskela propose ces questions sous une autre forme afin de souligner que les membres de l'équipe ne devraient pas faire un **compte rendu au chef** :

 > Each team member updates his peers:
 >